Weather Maps API

 How to use host and path information

 You should use the host and path data from the API as a part of the URL.
+Always use the path value from the API response directly — do not construct paths manually using timestamps.
 All available URLs and their parameters are described below.

 Each url starts with {host}, where: